Olli-Pekka Kallasvuo

-Olli-Pekka Kallasvuo (born 13 July 1953) chaired the committee for World Design Capital Helsinki 2012, and is the former Chairman, Chief Executive Officer and President of Nokia, as well as a former board member of Nokia Siemens Networks.
+Olli-Pekka Kallasvuo (born 13 July 1953) is a Finnish businessman who serves the current Chairman of the Board of Cinia Oy, chaired the committee for World Design Capital Helsinki 2012, and is the former chairman, chief executive officer and president of Nokia, as well as a former board member of Nokia Siemens Networks.

 Career

 Prior to joining Nokia, Olli-Pekka Kallasvuo held a variety of positions with the former Union Bank of Finland.

-Kallasvuo's involvement with Nokia began in 1980 when he was appointed as Corporate Counsel.
-In 1987 he was appointed Assistant Vice President, Legal Department, and in 1988 he was named Assistant Vice President, Finance.
-In 1990 he was promoted to Senior Vice President, Finance.
-From 1990 onward Kallasvuo was a member of the Group Executive Board of Nokia.
+Kallasvuo's involvement with Nokia began in 1980 when he was appointed as corporate counsel.
+In 1987 he was appointed assistant vice president, Legal Department, and in 1988 he was named assistant vice president, finance.
+In 1990 he was promoted to senior vice president, finance.
+From 1990 onward Kallasvuo was a member of the group executive board of Nokia.

-In 1992, Kallasvuo was named Executive Vice President and Chief Financial Officer.
-In 1997-1998 he served as Corporate Executive Vice President, Nokia United States, during which period he held overall responsibility for Nokia's business operations in the US.
-In early 1999, he returned to the position of Chief Financial Officer, the position he had held prior to moving to the United States.
-From 2004-2005 Kallasvuo was Executive Vice President and General Manager of Mobile Phones.
-On 1 October 2005 he was named President and COO.
-He then replaced Jorma Ollila and served as President and Chief Executive Officer of Nokia Corporation from 1 June 2006 until he was fired from his post on 11 September 2010.
+In 1992, Kallasvuo was named executive vice president and chief financial officer.
+In 1997-1998 he served as corporate executive vice president, Nokia United States, during which period he held overall responsibility for Nokia's business operations in the US.
+In early 1999, he returned to the position of chief financial officer, the position he had held prior to moving to the United States.
+From 2004-2005 Kallasvuo was executive vice president and general manager of Mobile Phones.
+On 1 October 2005 he was named president and COO.
+He then replaced Jorma Ollila and served as president and chief executive officer of Nokia Corporation from 1 June 2006 until he was fired from his post on 11 September 2010.
 Chairman Ollila said the "time is right" for a new leader with different skills.
 His successor was Stephen Elop who began 10 days later.
 Kallasvuo continued to chair the board for Nokia Siemens Networks.